-Complaints that involve, or are about. the headteacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve, or are about the headteacher should be addressed to the Chair of Governors, via the school office.
 Please mark them as 'Private and Confidential'.

-Complaints about the Chair of Governors or the whole governing body should be addressed to the Clerk, Transform Trust Board of Trustees, at Transform Trust via the school office or the Clerk to Governors.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Governance Professional (formerly known as Clerk), via the school office.
 Please mark them as 'Private and Confidential'.